idio-lang/DIPS/source/the-unix-shell/extra.rst

 embedding commands in :file:`Makefile`\ s is so complicated.
 Anything beyond the most vanilla invocation becomes a hot mess.

-It feels like the :ref:`here-document` issue we've mentioned before.
+It feels like the :ref:`shell-here-document` issue we've mentioned before.

 .. aside:: Do I recall correctly that Ant_ was created because someone
            was having too hard a time with makefiles?